 Fashion houses, brands, schools, and academies that want to sell their products belong in this category.
 Here, all their forms of communication are focused on marketing, promoting, and thereby, selling their services.
 Whether it is fashion apparel, a course, a book, or any other fashion product, the purpose may be to sell them.

-Now, this requires written form of communication too, where a fashion content writer comes into the picture.
+Now, this requires a written form of communication too, where a fashion and designing content writer comes into the picture.
 Here, you may have to write content for websites, product descriptions, emailers, social media, collaterals, and other mediums that are meant to market something.

 They want to educate